WhyVivek30/Project/README.md

 6.This model has been executed for only 1 epoch if wanted can be modified.

 7.The output file is stored also in the drive

+8.Before executing upload all the required files to your drive and the path name of all related files.